Diffuse neutrino flux from relativistic reconnection in AGN coronae

-\abstract {IceCube observations point to Active Galactic Nuclei (AGN) as promising contributors to the observed astrophysical neutrino flux.
-Close to the central black hole, protons can be accelerated through magnetic reconnection to very high energies and subsequently interact with abundant X-ray photons in the source, leading to neutrino production.} {We investigate whether the diffuse neutrino flux observed by IceCube can originate, via proton acceleration, in reconnection-powered coronae of non-jetted AGN.} {We create a library of neutrino spectral templates, over a large grid of values for the three key model parameters: the proton plasma magnetization of the corona $\sigma_{\rm p}$, the X-ray coronal luminosity, and the black hole mass.
+\abstract {IceCube observations point to active galactic nuclei (AGNs) as promising contributors to the observed astrophysical neutrino flux.
+Close to the central black hole, protons can be accelerated through magnetic reconnection to very high energies and subsequently interact with abundant X-ray photons in the source, leading to neutrino production.} {We investigate whether the diffuse neutrino flux observed by IceCube can originate, via proton acceleration, in reconnection-powered coronae of non-jetted AGNs.} {We created a library of neutrino spectral templates over a large grid of values for the three key model parameters: the proton plasma magnetization of the corona $\sigma_{\rm p}$, the X-ray coronal luminosity, and the black hole mass.
 Synchrotron cooling of pions and muons plays a significant role due to the large coronal magnetic fields.
-To infer the diffuse neutrino flux, we coupled the single-source model with a mock AGN catalog, consistent with the observed X-ray and mid-infrared AGN samples at redshifts $z=0-4$.} {The coronal emission satisfactorily explains the most recent IceCube measurements of the diffuse neutrino flux up to energies of $\sim 1$~PeV, provided that $\sim$10\% of the AGN coronae have $\sigma_{\rm p} \sim 10^5$, while the rest are distributed over a range of lower magnetizations.
-Coronal emission is suppressed at higher energies by pion and muon cooling, so that another population is required, with jetted AGN being strong candidates.} {} \keywords{Seyfert galaxies, Neutrinos, Diffuse background, X-ray Coronae}
+To infer the diffuse neutrino flux, we coupled the single-source model with a mock AGN catalog consistent with the observed X-ray and mid-infrared AGN samples at redshifts $z=0-4$.} {The coronal emission satisfactorily explains the most recent IceCube measurements of the diffuse neutrino flux up to energies of $\sim 1$~PeV, provided that $\sim$10\% of the AGN coronae have $\sigma_{\rm p} \sim 10^5$, while the rest are distributed over a range of lower magnetizations.
+Coronal emission is suppressed at higher energies by pion and muon cooling so that another population is required, with jetted AGNs being strong candidates.} {} \keywords{Seyfert galaxies, Neutrinos, Diffuse background, X-ray Coronae}